-Masticating juicers are great for people who want to invest the time to make high-quality juice that can last for up to 48 hours.
+Masticating juicers, such as the Kuvings B6000 Series Whole Slow Juicer, are great for people who want to invest the time to make high-quality juice that can last for up to 48 hours.
 The juice must be stored in an air-tight container in the refrigerator.

 Twin gear juicers (also called triturating juicers) have two rotating gears close to each other.
-Although the exact process used to extract the juice from the produce varies according to the model, the gears crush and press the produce to release the liquid.
+These gears crush and press the produce to release the liquid.
 The result is very dry pulp and a high juice yield.

-The motors of twin gear juicers operate quietly at a speed of 82-160 RPM.
+The motors of twin gear juicers operate quietly at 82-160 RPM.
 Although this speed is higher than a masticating juicer, the pulp is dry, and the juice yield is high.
 The juice can be stored in the refrigerator in an air-tight container for 48-72 hours.

 Twin gear juicers are cost-effective for people who juice consistently for two or more people, plan to use the food processing capability once in a while, and want to store the juice for up to 3-4 days.

 Some twin gear juice machines have an auto-reverse function to remove jammed ingredients.
-Other models can jam, but it is done manually by holding down the reverse button until the gears stop and pressing the forward button.
+In other models, a jam can be removed manually by holding down the reverse button until the gears stop and pressing the forward button.

 A centrifugal juicer is the least expensive of the three and is a good choice if you want to prepare your juice quickly, drink it within 24 hours, and don’t mind the noise.
 The exception to this will be if you plan to juice leafy greens daily.
 Then it might be more cost-effective in the long run to buy a masticating juicer.

-Many have different filters so that you can get your preferred amount of pulp.
+Many have different filters to get your preferred amount of pulp.
 Citrus juicers are the fastest, most efficient way to get lemon, lime, grapefruit, or orange juice.

-Do centrifugal juicers get hot enough to destroy enzymes oxidize nutrients?
+Do centrifugal juicers get hot enough to destroy enzymes and oxidize nutrients?